DavidTausend/tausendlin/README.md

 - Friends: For their encouragement, understanding, testing and feedback, which were essential in refining the project.

 - Ruta Tausend (My Wife): Immense gratitude to Ruta for her invaluable support throughout this project.
 Her insightful reviews, patient understanding, and constant encouragement played a crucial role in refining and shaping the project.
-Her perspective and feedback were not only essential but a testament to her integral role in this journey.
+Her perspective and feedback were not essential but a testament to her integral role in this journey.

 This project reflects the collaborative spirit and support of the web development community, and I am deeply appreciative of everyone's contributions.